vhurna/azure_task_18_configure_load_balancing/README.md

 - `or.nottodo` private DNS zone, which is already linked to the virtual network;
 - `todo.or.not` a DNS record in the private DNS zone that points to IP `10.20.30.62`.

 In this task, you need to configure load balancing for the web servers.
-Specifically, you need to deploy a load balancer, configure it, and point domain `todo.or.nottodo` in the private DNS zone to its frontend IT and create a DNS record in it:
+Specifically, you need to deploy a load balancer, configure it, and point domain `todo.or.nottodo` in the private DNS zone to its Frontend IP and create a DNS record in it:

 1. Review the script `task.ps1`.